Corteks-team/mysql_data_generator/README.md

             // You can also directly specify an array of strings for values.
             // Or you can use an object to specify a ratio per value.
 Ratio will be a number between 0 and 1.
     - `Column.customFunction: (rowIndex: number, row: { [key: string]: string | number }` // a string representing a javascript custom function.
 It will receive the row index and the full row as arguments.
+    - `Column.template: string` // a template string for `faker` generator.
+See [fakerjs](https://www.npmjs.com/package/@faker-js/faker) for more information.
+    - `Column.locale: string` // locale used by the faker generator.